linsong/dot_vim/README.md

 Happy Vimming!

+## Recommandation
+If you are a big fan of vim and want the same power when you operate your browser, just like me ;) , you should try [Pentadactyl].

+To let you start easily, I have put my [Pentadactyl] config files at [dot_pentadactyl], enjoy!

 ## A bit History
 I used to add all my vim configs and plugins into one git repo at [vim_config], it works well but it have several disadvantages: